What Is Motion Blur Reduction? (ULMB, LightBoost, BenQ Blur Reduction, Ultra Low Motion Blur)

 IPS panels are somewhere in-between the two when it comes to the pixel transition time, though some newer IPS and VA monitors have just as fast response time as some TN models!

-Lastly, OLED panels have even faster response times than TN panels since they don’t use a backlight to produce the picture; individual pixels change instantaneously, which makes for very smooth motion.
+Lastly, OLED panels have even faster response times than TN panels since they don’t use a backlight to produce the picture; individual pixels change instantaneously, which makes for a very smooth motion.

 Blur Busters Approved Certification